The Getty Center

 For families with kids, don’t forget to visit the activity center where you can create art with your children.
 All materials are provided free of charge for your enjoyment.

-You can try the Café style dining with a menu that includes sandwiches, soups, salads, pizzas and pastas, tacos and burritos, and grilled items.
+You can try the Café style dining with a menu that includes sandwiches, soups, salads, pizzas and pasta, tacos and burritos, and grilled items.
 Wine and beer are also available.

 If you prefer, you can have a picnic on the lawn adjacent to the Central Garden or at any of the Getty Center's public seating areas.
 You can also pre-order a picnic lunch from the Café at the Getty’s website.